-With the circuit board design completed, it will be time to turn your attention to finalizing the layout by cleaning up the silkscreen layers and adding testpoints.
+With the circuit board design completed, it is time to finalize the layout by cleaning up the silkscreen layers and adding testpoints.
 Reference designators, part numbers, and other corporate information are marked in ink on the circuit board through a silk screening process.
-Designers typically use “silkscreen” layers in their CAD systems for designing these markings.
+Designers typically use “silkscreen” layers in CAD systems for designing these markings.

 To ensure silkscreen layer markings are readable, designers follow these guidelines:

-- Include polarity and pin one markings where needed.
+- Include polarity and pin one marking where needed

 Guidelines for PCB Manufacturing Files

-The last PCB design layout guideline is to create the manufacturing files for fabrication and assembly and send those files out to your vendors.
-Output files are often automatically generated by scripts developed by designers or your CAD department.
+The last PCB design layout guideline is to create the manufacturing files for fabrication and assembly and send those files out to vendors.
+Output files are often automatically generated by scripts developed by designers or an internal CAD department.
 Most PCB design CAD tools, like Cadence’s Allegro PCB Editor, have built-in creation tools available for use.
 Many tools also have functionality that communicates directly with PCB manufacturers through the IPC-2581 format.
-These unique features allow you to automatically transfer a manufacturing database of fabrication and assembly files without the need to create and send each file individually.
+These unique features provide automatic transfer to a manufacturing database of fabrication and assembly files without the need to create and send each file individually.